Universality in driven open quantum matter: Slowly and rapidly driven open systems

 \section{Slowly and rapidly driven open systems}

 So far, we have considered critical phenomena in nonequilibrium stationary states, where no explicit time dependence was involved.
 In this section, we address the question which novel universal phenomena emerge once such a time dependence is introduced.
 To this end, we will consider systems that exhibit a continuous phase transition and focus on the regimes of slow and fast drive.
-The limit of an undriven system with driving frequency $\Omega = 0$ corresponds to thermodynamic equilibrium, and the limit of an infinitely rapidly driven and open system with $\Omega^{-1} = 0$ is captured by a time-independent description in terms of a Lindblad equation.
+The limit of an undriven system with periodic driving frequency $\Omega = 0$ corresponds to thermodynamic equilibrium, and the limit of an infinitely rapidly driven and open system with $\Omega^{-1} = 0$ is captured by a time-independent description in terms of a Lindblad equation.
 In the latter case, the combination of drive and dissipation creates a nonequilibrium situation as discussed in Sec.~\ref{sec:equilibrium-vs-nonequi-steady-states}, and critical behavior under these conditions has been studied in Sec.~\ref{sec:bosonic-driven-open-criticality}.
+An overview of the different limits taken to derive the microscopic starting points for the extraction of the universal macroscopic behavior is provided in Sec.~\ref{sec:introduction}.

 Let us briefly anticipate the main results of the following discussion.
-The vicinities of both limiting points $\Omega = 0$ and $\Omega^{-1} = 0$ exhibit a similar phenomenology, characterized by a cutoff of the divergence of the correlation length upon approaching the transition point.
+The vicinity of both limiting points $\Omega = 0$ and $\Omega^{-1} = 0$ exhibit a similar phenomenology, characterized by a cutoff of the divergence of the correlation length upon approaching the transition point.
 However, this common trait is rooted in drastically different physical mechanisms, following from the fact that slow and fast drives exert low- and high-energy modifications, respectively.
-As a consequence, the critical exponents that determine the scaling of the correlation length at distances below the cutoff are unmodified in the slowly driven problem compared to the equilibrium case; yet the drive allows one to \emph{activate} subleading scaling exponents~\cite{Mathey2020a, Ladewig2020}.
-In contrast, the rapidly driven case exhibits an additional independent critical exponent~\cite{Mathey2019, Mathey2020}.
+As a consequence, the critical exponents that determine the scaling of the correlation length at distances below the cutoff are unmodified in the slowly driven problem compared to the equilibrium case; yet the drive allows one to \emph{activate} subleading scaling exponents \cite{Mathey2020a, Ladewig2020}.
+In contrast, the rapidly driven case exhibits an additional independent critical exponent \cite{Mathey2019, Mathey2020}.